dart-lang/language/working/0158 - Enhanced Enum/feature_specification.md

 The enum values can call the declared constructors, or the default unnamed zero-argument `const` constructor which is added if no other constructor is declared.
 The syntax looks like a constructor invocation except that the enum value name replaces the class name.
 If no type arguments or value arguments are needed, and the constructor invoked is unnamed, the enum value can still be a plain identifier.

-The only differences between an `enum` declared class and a hand-written “equivalent class” is that:
+Enum instances are objects like any other object, and with this change they can implement interfaces and inherit members from mixins.
+The main difference between an `enum` declaration and a hand-written “equivalent class” using the enum pattern is that:

-- `enum` classes support exhaustiveness checks in switch cases.
+- The `enum` types implement `Enum`.
+The `Enum` type is otherwise sealed against instantiation, so no other objects than enum entries can implement it.
+- The `enum` types themselves are completely sealed.
+No other class can implement an `enum` type.

+- Because of that, `enum` types support exhaustiveness checking in `switch` cases in the language _(meaning that flow-control can see that an exhaustive switch over enum values cannot pass through without executing at least one `case`, which can then affect variable promotion)_.
 - The `EnumName.name` extension member works on `enum` values.

+If the *restrictions* (the type is sealed, there is only a finite, enumerable number of instances, and the class  implements `Enum`, so it must have an `int index` getter), are acceptable, there should no longer be any reason to *not* make your enum class a language-based `enum`.

 ## Examples: